 1. Cost

-Unlike live-in care fees, when it comes to home care visits, you only pay for the time that you are being cared for during your home care visits.
+- Unlike live-in care fees, you only pay for the time you are being cared for during home care visits.
+The cost of home care visits in the UK (excluding live-in care) is between £26-£38 per hour.

 This means you (or your family) will have responsibility for drawing up a contract, paying tax and paying for the live-in carer’s National Insurance and holiday entitlement.
 This can be an administrative and legal cost burden, which you may not want to take on.